 Mr. Marios Souzou who was appointed as Executive director at the date of incorporation resigned on 27 January 2021 and on the same date he was appointed as non-Executive director.
+He then resigned on 31 December 2021

 Mr. Andreas Nicolaou who was appointed as non-Executive director at the date if incorporation resigned on 27 January 2021 and on the same date Mr. Savvas Hadjikyriacou and Stelios Demetriou appointed as additional non-Executive directors.
 Mr. Stelios Demetriou resigned on 10 March 2021.
+Mr Karim Naar was appointed as non-Executive Director on 18 October 2021.